aliowen87/nn/README.md

 ## Benchmarks:
-Accuracy of 96.8% on the MNIST Digits dataset using the follow architecture:
+Accuracy of 96.8% on the MNIST Digits dataset using the following architecture:

 * `Hidden Layers = 400 x 300 x 200`
 * `Activation = Sigmoid`